Technical Success Stories: Delkin Matches Product & Testing to Unique Environmental Requirements

 Delkin MLC CF cards were tested in temperature chambers at the Poway facility.
 Rapid temperature changes were used in our HALT and HASS equipment to determine the operating margin while the card was being used in a host.
 While the flash was rated for 0-70°C, it was able to start up and operate at temperatures 5-7° warmer than rated.
 This sort of slight margin is often the case when using new, major brand flash, and in some cases exceeding the specifications by more than 10% is normal.
 It was noted that once over 80°C the card would no longer operate.

-HALT and HASS tests (Highly Accelerated Life Test and Highly Accelerated Stress Screen) are a great way to determine failure modes and root causes, functional operating limits and functional destruct limits of embedded storage cards.
+HALT and HASS tests (Highly Accelerated Life Test and Highly Accelerated Stress Screen) are great methods of product testing to determine failure modes and root causes, functional operating limits and functional destruct limits of embedded storage cards.
 This “Failure to improve Reliability” allows a manufacturer to determine operating margins of products, and even better, to find the first link in the chain to break.
 For example a connector, CPU, flash chip or even some underlying component may be the first component to fail.
 This information helps manufacturers like Delkin to maximize ruggedness by replacing the “weakest link” as far as possible to increase the operating margin of its designs.

 The problem with the Dashboard cameras was not the operating temperature, it was the storage temperatures.
 Storage temperatures are usually higher than operating temps, and justly so, as the circuit is not energized.
-In this case the host was soaking in a vehicle in the sun with the windows up for hours.
+In this case the host was soaking in a vehicle in the sun with the windows up for hours, failing product testing.
 The temperature inside that camera case was over 100°C (212°F) and the temperature would take some hours to reduce to the adjusted temperature in the car due to the AC being turned on by the occupants.
 The 100°C startup temperature was beyond the specifications of the MLC flash and it was unable to operate.
 The solution would need to be a better ventilated box, or switch to SLC flash.
 Another solution was some period of cooling off prior to powering up the dashboard camera.

 Lean on Delkin’s Technical Team